 Promoting transparency with regards to business management and aligned with environmental, social, and governance criteria.

 Encourage innovation in the business and its stakeholders

 Committed to Sustainability

-The report was prepared following the the Global Reporting Initiative (GRI) standards, in the Core option, and of the Sustainability Accounting Standards Board (SASB).
-As signatories of the Global Compact, a United Nations (UN) initiative, we also report on how we comply with the 10 Universal Principles of the Global Compact and the 17 Sustainable Development Goals (SDGs).
+The Report was prepared following the rules of the Global Reporting Initiative (GRI) and the Sustainability Accounting Standards Board (SASB), two guidelines used by Companies around the world for sustainability reporting, in addition to following guidelines of the TCFD (Task Force on Climate related Financial Disclosures).
+As signatories of the Global Compact, we also report how we contribute to the 10 Universal Principles of the Global Compact and the 17 Sustainable Development Goals (SDGs).

-How to read this Report: Throughout this document, we present the GRI Standards and SASB indicators.
-At the end of each paragraph, we point out the indicators reported using the acronyms GRI or SASB.
-In the attachments, on page 104, we present the GRI index and the SASB index, with an explanation of each indicator and the pages in which they were mentioned throughout the Report.
+In the annexes, on page 102, we present the GRI index and the SASB index, with an explanation of each indicator and the pages where they were mentioned throughout the report.